 We have handled over 9,000 cases.
-Philip is a former Judge and a Fightin' Texas Aggie Class of '73, his father was Class of '41.
+Amy A. Banks is Board Certified by the Texas Board of Legal Specialization (Family Law).
+Philip C. Banks is a former Judge and a Fightin' Texas Aggie Class of '73, his father was Class of '41.
 Discover more about this Aggie Lawyer.

-Our families have lived in the Bryan - College Station area for seven generations and can give you the hometown advantage.
+Our family has lived in the Bryan - College Station area for seven generations and can give you the hometown advantage.